-ROCK TREE SKY OFFERS TRANSFORMATIONAL EDUCATION BY providing STRUCTURES, PROGRAMS, AND ENVIRONMENTS THAT SUPPORT KEY VALUES:
+ROCK TREE SKY OFFERS A TRANSFORMATIONAL EDUCATION for youth ages 5 through 18, BY providing STRUCTURES, PROGRAMS, AND ENVIRONMENTS THAT SUPPORT KEY VALUES:

 Learning is socially embedded as youth and mentors collaborate to serve the community.